run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/notification/configuration/enable-messaging-within-4biz.md

 Procedure
 -------------

-1. In order for the messaging service to be available within 4biz, it is necessary to set the parameter 417 with the ID number of the email template that has some variables to be sent to the messaging;
+1. For the messaging service to be available within 4biz, it is necessary to set the parameter 417 with the ID number of the email template that has some variables to be sent on the message.

 2. Below are the keys for sending email: